TheBluestBluester/omegga-TrenchWarfare/README.md

 #### trench
 The trench.
+Adding undiggable will make the trench undiggable.
+This trench will also not be effected by explosives.
 #### redflag
 Red team's flag
 #### blueflag
 Blue team's flag
+#### destructable
+Destructable bricks which are effected by explosives.
+#### zone
+The zone.
+You must input zone order into Message.
+1 to X is red to blue.

 #### Notes:
 Trench cannot be placed on non-trench bricks.

 The trench bricks MUST be 2x cubes, 4x cubes, 16x, 32x, 64x, etc.

+For the modes to work add the following prefixes: CTF_ for capture-the-flag, ZC_ for zone control.
+Maps with no prefix will default to CTF.

 #### Adding maps
 After your map has been completed you can simply put the map BRS file into the Map folder in the plugin and then restart the plugin.